7span/laravel-boilerplate/.github/ISSUE_TEMPLATE/crud.md

 }
 ```
 > [!NOTE]
-> **Create an HTTP Request class and name it {ModuleUpdateRequest.php} to handle the validation of update requests.**
+> **Create an HTTP Request class and name it {Module}UpdateRequest.php to handle the validation of update requests.**

 | Input Field | Validation |
 | --- | --- |